Chad Luth, PT, MPT, founder

-As a published clinician, she brings a variety of experience while she leads our Cumming location as Clinic Director.
+As a published clinician, she brings a variety of experience while she leads our Cumming location.

 Her sports medicine career began in the clinic and was followed through on the field allowing her to work with high school teams as well as college and Olympic athletes.